+Students retain the somatic message of each game psychically.
 The snake and crane depicted on the booklet-cover represent the creation myth of Tai Chi.
 During the 12th century Shaolin monk Zhang Sanfeng observed a fight between a snake and a crane on which he based his exercises.
 Famed artist Stanley Mouse created this whimsical cover illustration, which represents the evolution of Kung Fu into Tai Chi and the transition from our animal natures towards peaceful and joyful coexistence.

 For centuries, these ancient forms have been handed down from Master to disciple in Chinese villages and temples.
 The name of “T’ai Chi Ch’uan” was applied to the 18th century fighter Yang Luchan’s form, based on the insights of a writer who observed his uniquely balanced and deferential fighting style.

 Click on the link below to see a short video showing several of the 9 Peace Games.
 In this VIDEO, “Operator” is first, then “Lead the Follower, Follow the Leader,” followed by “Turtle Races” and finally "Sword Fingers.”

 The minimum donation for one Peace Games manual is $25.00, with $5.00 for shipping.
 For outside the continental USA, check the shipping rates from Orinda, California to your region and include that amount.
 Your donation supports our Peace Games missions all over the world and are tax-deductible.
 Your donations will send Peace Games project and manuals to underserved and at-risk students, from Kenya to Nepal to Oakland to Baltimore to Paris, etc ...